 Most new and existing customers have the option to choose another distribution network charge.
-However, our opt-in demand charges are the most efficient of our cost-reflective distribution network charges, so we have made them an attractive option.
+However, our opt-in demand charges are the most efficient of our cost-reflective distribution network charges.

 Export tariffs

 Export tariffs are assigned to small customers with solar or other forms of generation.
 Under the current Rules, networks are not permitted to charge for energy exports until 1 July 2025.